tbrinkjans/vscode-plantuml/README.md

 Preview Settings:

-- `plantuml.previewAutoUpdate`: Dedecides if automatically update the preview window.
+- `plantuml.previewAutoUpdate`: Decides if automatically update the preview window.
+- `plantuml.previewLocationSide`: Decides if to show the preview window at the side of the editor.

 Other Settings: